Scientists put dry mouth under the magnifying glass

 What the research says about dry mouth

 Of course, treating dry mouth is easy, provided you have the right specialty product at hand.
 What's tougher is determining the prevalence and effects of dry mouth.

 Fortunately, several scientific teams are on the case.

-A team of Finnish researchers reported that among elderly people (who are most at risk for xerostomia), about 12 percent report having a chronically dry palate - 6 percent of men and 14 percent of women.
-The team noted that mouth-breathing and medication use increased the risk of dry mouth, and that, in turn, xerostomia led to more (and more severe) dental problems.
+A team of Finnish researchers reported that among elderly people (who are most at risk for dry mouth), about 12 percent report having a chronically dry palate - 6 percent of men and 14 percent of women.
+The team noted that mouth-breathing and medication use increased the risk of dry mouth, and that, in turn, dry mouth led to more (and more severe) dental problems.
 Their report can be found in the Journal of Dental Research (JDR).

 Another study, published in the Journal of Autoimmunity, reached a very similar number - 15 percent of all adults.
 Its authors added that about 2 percent of participants also had Sjogren's syndrome, an inherited dry-mouth disorder that shuts off salivary and tear glands.